Dabolus/flag-icons/README.md

 It features 195 flat icons with rounded corners, that can be useful if you want to allow the user to change the language in you internationalized application.

 _Note: the credits for the original flags go to [Muharrem Şenyıl](https://freebiesbug.com/psd-freebies/100-flat-flag-psd-icons/).<br>
-I just ported them to an iconset_
+I just ported them to SVG and then to an iconset._

 ## Installation
 ```